yuezhaocolumbia/p8105_final_vital_statistics/death_data.md

   filter(age_group == "Premature Death" | age_group == ">65 age death")
 ```

+The plotted 15 years witnessed a dramatic drop in tems of death number in the White while this statistics kept stable in the Black and Hispanic.
+A slight rise can be observed in the Asia group, however, this could be confounded by a rapid increase in Asian population.
+Since a drop in the White death number was conincident with a dropped in HIV related death, and meanwhile HIV remained one of those leading caused in the Hispanic and Black, we assumed that the decrease in the White death was partly due to decrease in HIV-caused death.

 ``` r
 age_death_data3 = merge(age_death_data3, age_death_cause) %>%
   group_by(cause_of_death, age_group, borough) %>%